adishourya/VIT_FER2013/Computer Vision Assignment 2.md

         attention = self.norm(attention)
         return attention # B , n_patch , n_embed
         ...

 ```

+* So our architecure looks like this :

 ```python
 # most of the comments are pasted verbatim from the paper